-January 16 through February 1 - 3% of tax February 2 through March 15 - 10% of tax
+January 16 through February 1 - 3% of tax

+February 2 through March 15 - 10% of tax

+After March 15 - 15% of tax r

 After March 15 - 15% of tax plus collection cost

 Current year real and personal property taxes become delinquent on March 16.
 Unpaid property taxes become a lien against the property as of June 1 of the calendar year following the levy date.
 The levy date for motor vehicles is the first day of the month in which the motor vehicle license expires.
 These taxes are due by the last day of the same month.